fellesverkstedet/fabricatable-machines/hank-medium-format-cnc/toolpath-generation-with-mods/README.md

 * The g-code will automatically be downloaded to your default browser downloads location
 * Use replicapes ocotprint web interface to load and start the g-code

+### Recommended EAGLE settings for a ø0.4mm milling bit
+* Export layer 1 traces as a monochrome image in 1269 dpi (decimal does not work).
+* Use minimum clearance 20mil (0.4572 mm) to account for rounding errors due to dpi.

 ### Notes

 * Works best in Chrome